WHAT IS A BOARDING PREMISES?

 - An owner is to provide the tenant with a telephone number or other means of contacting the owner at any time

 DISCLAIMER: The information on this website is not legal advice.
 It is intended as a guide only.
-It applies only to legislation current in Tasmania as at 1 October 2014.
+It applies only to legislation current in Tasmania as at 24 April 2018.
 For information regarding a specific tenancy problem please phone the Tenants’ Union on 1300 652 641 or (03) 6223 2641.
-The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this.
+The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this information.